 The candidate must show evidence of the ability to complete tasks outlined in elements and performance criteria of this unit, manage tasks and manage contingencies in the context of the job role.
 There must be evidence that the candidate has:

-delivered career development services to at least 3 different clients in ways that are consistent with the Australian Blueprint for Career Development (ABCD)
+delivered career development services that identify life stage, career development stage, and personal, professional, family, and social contexts needs for at least 3 different clients or groups

-undertaken a structured process of evaluation of the services provided.
+facilitated the development of at least 3 career action plans that document strategies for managing change and career self-management

+evaluated and documented service delivery to identify service improvement opportunities and delivery inequities for at least 1 client or group.

 Knowledge Evidence